 Georgia is one of the very few states that is not a part of the Driver License Compact (DLC).
 The Driver License Compact allows for information to be exchanged between your home state and the state in which the traffic violation occurred.
-Although Georgia does not take part in this contract, it does not mean that your home state is not notified about your out of state traffic violation.
-Pennsylvania is a state that has subscribed to the DLC, therefore they have the right to inform your Home State of the Traffic Violation.
+Although Georgia does not take part in this contract, this does not mean that your home state is not notified about your out of state traffic violation.
+Pennsylvania has subscribed to the DLC, therefore they have the right to inform your Home State of the Traffic Violation.

 You should also note that as a Georgia driver, your insurance company deals with traffic violations under their own authority.
-This means that your insurance carrier has the ability to raise your insurance rates based on what they feel fittings the traffic violation.
+This means your insurance carrier has the ability to raise your insurance rates based on what they feel fits the traffic violation.

 This content was written on behalf of Greg Prosmushkin.